 People new to golf don’t necessarily need to buy a full set of golf clubs.
 They will want to buy only the clubs they absolutely need, and they will want the most forgiving options to make it easier for them to play.
 They can upgrade as they get used to the sport and figure out what customization they need from their clubs.

 Junior players don’t need a full 14 club set.
 Instead, they should focus on using clubs that will move the ball to build confidence and improve their swing.
 Start with a driver, a hybrid, a 7-iron, a wedge and a putter.
-Add more clubs as your child advances, and always make sure the clubs your child is using is the correct height.
+Add more clubs as your child advances, and always make sure the clubs your child is using are the correct height.
 Using clubs that are too long as a junior player will form bad habits and make it more difficult for your child to play correctly as he gets older.

 Women’s clubs are designed to be shorter, lighter and more flexible than men’s clubs.
 Tall women, however, may find that a women’s club set is too short for them and may opt for a standard set instead.